lwafula/projects/README.md

 # Projects

-# Version control with collaborators
+# Version control with collaborators: for this make sure you are in the correct directory (collaborator's local directory before making and pushing changes)
 https://pages.nist.gov/git-novice-MSE/08-collab/index.html

 # Copy a shared repository as a collaborator